The Alarming Population Decline among Wild Birds, with Special Attention given to the Eurasian Skylark and the American Bobolink

 - Some species continue to be common and widespread, and four species qualify as members of the worldwide “billion birds” club; these are the house sparrow (with 1.6 billion birds), the European starling (1.3 billion), the ring-billed gull – named for the dark ring around its bill (1.2 billion), and the barn swallow (1.1 billion).

 - Simultaneously, several bird species have become extinct.
 In North America, the dusky seaside sparrow, living on the east coast of Florida, was last seen alive during the 1980s, and the Bachman’s warbler that breeds in the south-east and mid-western states, and winters in Cuba, is suspected of falling extinct during the second half of the 1900s.
-Habitat destruction is the cause of both losses.
+Habitat destruction is the cause of both of these endangered birds.

 - In Europe, the pied raven (a genetic color morph of the common raven), only found on the Faroe Islands, was last spotted during the 1940s.
 It possesses a large area of white feathering that was constantly reproduced, unlike albinism where white feathers are produced only for one generation.
 Since the year 1500, about 180 bird species worldwide have become extinct, out of the nearly 10,000 species that survive today.